 - As global economies move towards renewable energies, the GCC can expect a reduction in oil revenue.

 - Therefore, for GCC countries to continue growing, they must diversify into non-fuel areas such as technology and services.

 - Factoring the oil industry into the GCC’s GDP increases its real GDP by 50%.

 The UAE Has Implemented a Successful Path to Diversification and KSA Is Set to Follow

 - As evidenced in this series, the UAE has diversified its economy and will continue to do so as a hub for global trade, technology, and services—particularly in the MENA region.

 - The UAE’s investment in free zones and open economic policies have attracted businesses.
 These free zones include Abu Dhabi Global Markets (ADGM), Dubai International Financial Centre (DIFC), Dubai Multi-Commodities Centre (DMCC), and many more with specific industry focuses.

 - KSA will be a rising force in the GCC.
-The Kingdom’s Crown Prince, Mohammad Bin Salman Al Saud, has made a commitment to the country’s Vision 2030, which includes significant steps to diversify the economy.
+The kingdom’s Crown Prince, Mohammed bin Salman Al Saud, has made a commitment to the country’s Vision 2030, which includes significant steps to diversify the economy.

-- Saudi Arabia’s debt as a percentage of GDP remains very favorable, in 2019 the Kingdom’s debt was only 20% of the GDP, whereas countries like the USA and UK have over 100% debt to GDP ratios.
+- Saudi Arabia’s debt as a percentage of GDP remains very favorable, in 2019 the Kingdom’s debt was only 20% of the GDP, whereas countries like the USA and the UK have over 100% debt-to-GDP ratios.

-This completes J&A’s series on global trade in the MENA region.
-The series covered major categories of imports and exports in the region such as raw materials, fuels, transportation and machinery, textile, and other product categories.
-The region represents approximately half the volume of imports and exports compared to the USA and China, but produces nearly 40% of the worlds fuel supply.
+The region represents approximately half the volume of imports and exports compared to the USA and China, but produces nearly 40% of the world’s fuel supply.
 The general volatility of fuel has pushed leaders to diversify the economy.